 What is Ballistic Glass?
 Which Solutions Protect Windows Best?

 Often referred to as “bulletproof” glass, ballistic glass can refer to a range of glass products that are resistant to attacks by firearms.
-However, none of these products should really be marketed as “bulletproof” because this implies that bullets ricochet off the surface when in reality, most ballistic products are “bullet-resistant,” actually absorbing the impact of bullets.
+However, manufacturers should not market these products as “bulletproof” because that implies bullets ricochet off the surface, when in reality, most ballistic products are “bullet-resistant” and actually absorb the impact of bullets.

 The goal of ballistic glass products is to stop initial shots fired, slowing the attacker down and allowing those inside to escape to safety.
 Ballistic windows will often take numerous rounds of bullets before they become penetrable, but they do not stand up to a continual barrage of bullets.